s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ✅ [Very high usage and satisfaction](https://2023.stateofcss.com/en-US/css-in-js/).
 ✅ RSC support.
 🤷‍♀️ No optimization, hence also a number of duplicate rules in the basic Next.js example.
 But given the problems I’ve had with Panda’s optimization, maybe that’s not a bad thing.
-❌ Obviously — contrary to at least traditional CSS-in-JS, easy to come across precedence problems when sharing styles across components.
+❌ Obviously — contrary to CSS-in-JS, easy to come across precedence problems when sharing styles across components.
 ❌ Usage of classes or variables generally can’t be traced by the IDE, has to be done using full text search.
 Can be a problem with large projects due to name collisions and variables being declared across a number of files.
-❌ CSS variable boilerplate.

 ## material-ui